If you want to catch a boat to the mainland, the shortest distance back is via the ferry from Langkawi to Kuala Perlis.

 ferry terminal building, then right at the next turning.
 The bus station

 is on your right.
-Or, take the covered walkway between the buildings that leads to the end of the bus terminal.
+Or, take the covered walkway between the buildings that lead to the end of the bus terminal.

 For smaller destinations by bus from Kuala Perlis, you may have to go to the nearby town of Kangar, which has a small, but busy bus station, close to the centre of town.